bartmars/scrimba-projects/mobile-app/README.md

 * Prevent multiple renders of the same list
 * Remove item to the list
 * If no items are on the list, display message
+* Use Firebase database to store the items